obmarg/cynic/cynic-book/src/derives/query-fragments.md

 The example above showed how to pass variables to the top level of a query.
 If you want to pass variables to a nested QueryFragment then all it's parent `QueryFragment`s must specify the same `variables` in their `cynic` attribute.
-This is neccesary so that the `QueryVariables` struct gets passed down to that level of a query.
+This is necessary so that the `QueryVariables` struct gets passed down to that level of a query.

 If no nested `QueryFragments` require arguments, you can omit the